anmalkov/brief/Threat Model/Data Stores/Direct attack on data store.md

 1. Use approved algorithms.
 This includes AES-256, AES-192, or AES-128.
 2. Leverage SQL TDE whenever available.
 3. Encryption must be enabled before writing data to storage.
+4. Azure Storage, Cosmos DB, Azure SQL Database and Azure Database for MySQL encryption for data at rest is always on and uses AES-256.
+5. Transparent Database Encryption (TDE) (to encrypt data at rest) with service managed keys are enabled by default for any Azure SQL databases.
+6. Azure SQL Database backup data is automatically encrypted using Azure platform-managed keys.
+7. If utilizing IaC products, ensure the configuration files are stored in a storage account or other safe location and not in your repository.